-The School District contributes to the School Employees Retirement System of Ohio (SERS), a cost-sharing multiple employer defined benefit pension plan.
+The School District contributes to the School Employees Retirement System (SERS), a cost-sharing multiple employer defined benefit pension plan.
 SERS provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
-Authority to establish and amend benefits is provided by State statute per Chapter 3309 of the Ohio Revised Code.
+Authority to establish and amend benefits is provided by Chapter 3309 of the Ohio Revised Code.
 SERS issues a publicly available, stand-alone financial report that includes financial statements and required supplementary information.
-That report may be obtained by writing to the School Employees Retirement System, 300 East Broad Street, Suite 100, Columbus, Ohio 43215-3746.
+That report may be obtained by writing to the School Employees Retirement System, 300 East Broad Street, Suite 100, Columbus, Ohio 43215-3476.

 Plan members are required to contribute 9 percent of their annual covered salary and the School District is required to contribute at an actuarially determined rate.
-The current rate is 14 percent of annual covered payroll.
-A portion of the School District's contribution is used to fund pension obligations with the remainder being used to fund health care benefits; for fiscal year 2002, 5.46 percent of annual covered salary was the portion used to fund pension obligations.
-For fiscal year 2001, 4.2 percent was used to fund pension obligations.
-The contribution requirements of plan members and employers are established and may be amended, up to a statutory maximum amount, by the SERS' Retirement Board.
-The School District's required contributions for pension obligations to SERS for the fiscal years ended June 30, 2002, 2001, and 2000 were \$85,506, \$43,049, and \$59,441, respectively; 56.16 percent has been contributed for fiscal year 2002 and 100 percent for the fiscal years 2001 and 2000. \$37,482 represents the unpaid contribution for fiscal year 2002.
+The current School District rate is 14 percent of annual covered payroll.
+A portion of the School District's contribution is used to fund pension obligations with the remainder being used to fund health care benefits; for fiscal year 2003, 8.17 percent of annual covered salary was the portion used to fund pension obligations.
+For fiscal year 2002, 5.46 percent of annual covered salary was the portion used to fund pension obligations.
+The School District's required contributions for pension obligations to SERS for the fiscal years ended June 30, 2003, 2002, and 2001 were \$137,104, \$85,506, and \$43,049, respectively; 58.51 percent has been contributed for fiscal year 2003 and 100 percent for the fiscal years 2002 and 2001. \$56,884 represents the unpaid contribution for fiscal year 2003.